Relief as Shell Resumes Crude Oil Export at 400,000bpd Forcados Terminal

 Located at the western Niger Delta, the Forcados Oil Terminal, which has a nameplate capacity to export 400,000 bpd of crude oil per day, receives crude oil from the Forcados Oil Pipeline System, the second largest pipeline network in the oil-producing region, after the Bonny Oil Pipeline System in the eastern Niger Delta.

-Some international oil companies (IOCs) and Nigerian independents operating in the western Niger Delta pump oil to the Forcados Oil Terminal for exports.
+Some international oil companies (IOCs) and Nigerian independents operating in the western Niger Delta pump oil to the Forcados Oil Terminal for export.

 However, with the closure of the export terminal for repairs, about 20 oil fields had been shut in.

-But the Group Chief Executive Officer of the Nigerian National Petroleum Company Limited (NNPCL), Mallam Mele Kyari, had hinted that the country expected to add 500,000 bpd to its output by the end of November, mainly by restarting activities on the Shell Plc-operated Forcados export terminal and Trans-Niger pipeline (TNP).
+But Group Chief Executive Officer of the Nigerian National Petroleum Company Limited (NNPCL), Mallam Mele Kyari, had hinted that the country expected to add 500,000 bpd to its output by the end of November, mainly by restarting activities on the Shell Plc.-operated Forcados export terminal and Trans-Niger pipeline (TNP).

-“SPDC continues to work tirelessly, alongside government and partners, towards the eradication of crude theft from its infrastructure,” she added.
+“SPDC continues to work tirelessly, alongside government and partners, towards the eradication of crude theft from its infrastructure,” Wunti added.